-The information you provide on your planned funding arrangements will not affect your eligibility for scholarship funding offered by the University, its colleges and departments, or the assessment of your application for a place.
+The information you provide about your planned funding arrangements will not affect your eligibility for scholarship funding offered by the University, its colleges and departments, or the assessment of your application for a place.

 Even though many scholarships will consider you automatically, you should check the details of the scholarships you are eligible for carefully.
-Be aware of the deadlines, which are usually in January for the vast majority of Oxford scholarships.
+Be aware of the deadlines, which are in January for the vast majority of Oxford scholarships.

-Before you apply, use our Fees, funding and scholarship search to see the funding opportunities open to you and if you need to anything beyond submitting your course application.
+Before you apply, use our Fees, funding and scholarship search to see the funding opportunities open to you and if you need to do anything beyond submitting your course application.
 This is where you can also check the fees, costs and likely living costs for your course.